Fanny Bullock Workman: Labor issues

+The Workmans struggled with labor problems continually, needing local porters to carry gear for them because they could not carry a sufficient amount for themselves for a multi-month expedition.
+They had to transport Mummery tents, eider sleeping bags, camera equipment, scientific instruments, and a large supply of food.
+The porters were skeptical of the entire venture.
+The locals rarely climbed mountains and were not used to taking orders from a woman, which made Fanny's position difficult.

 During the summer of 1898, the couple decided to escape the heat and explore the western Himalaya and Karakoram.
 After that, they intended to explore the area around Kanchenjunga in Sikkim, and then finally travel to the mountains bordering Bhutan on the east.
-Bureaucratic difficulties and weather problems abounded and impeded their plans.

 The most serious problems concerned labor.
 They hired 45 porters, outfitted them for basic mountain travel, and bought provisions, but costs skyrocketed as news of wealthy Americans circulated in the villages.
 They could not leave until October 3 and by then cold weather was approaching.

 The Workmans complain in their writings about the porters they hired, who were difficult to work with and refused to trek more than 5 mi per day.
 Three days into their journey the Workmans reached snow and the porters rebelled; they refused to work in such cold conditions and forced the entire party to return to Darjeeling.

-The Workmans struggled with labor problems continually, needing local porters to carry gear for them because they could not carry a sufficient amount for themselves for a multi-month expedition.
-They had to transport Mummery tents, eider sleeping bags, camera equipment, scientific instruments, and a large supply of food.
-The porters were skeptical of the entire venture.
-The locals rarely climbed mountains and were not used to taking orders from a woman, which made Fanny's position difficult.
+Bureaucratic difficulties and weather problems abounded and impeded their plans.

 The Workmans tried to solve these problems with condescension and high-handedness.
 Kenneth Mason maintains in his history of Himalayan mountaineering, written in 1955, that "The Workmans were, on their journeys, the victims of their own faults.
 They were too impatient and rarely tried to understand the mentality of the porters and so did not get the best out of them."

 Labor problems beset all of their expeditions because, as Miller puts it, "Almost alone of Victorian travellers, the Workmans had absolutely no sympathy or even common-sense understanding of the local people, into whose poor and remote villages they burst with trains of followers demanding service and supplies."

 In her chapter on Workman, Miller argues that the couple, being American, did not have the same sense of caste or class that British explorers had: "the Workmans, like most of their countrymen, plunged in their enterprises headlong, expecting their enormous energy to overcome all obstacles.
 They were justifiably criticized by the British for their callous, incompetent behavior toward the Indians."